Taipei: Taipei 101

 Taipei 101 is a 101-floor landmark skyscraper that claimed the title of world's tallest building when it opened in 2004, a title it held for six years before the Burj Khalifa in Dubai was completed.
 Designed by C.Y.
 Lee & Partners and constructed by KTRT Joint Venture, Taipei 101 measures 509 m from ground to top, making it the first skyscraper in the world to break the half-kilometer mark in height.
 Built to withstand typhoon winds and earthquake tremors, its design incorporates many engineering innovations and has won numerous international awards.
+It uses a principle that buildings can endure seismic forces by moving with them, rather than against them, which has underpinned traditional architecture in earthquake-prone East Asian countries for centuries.
+It uses a tuned mass damper, which acts as a giant counterweight.
 Today, the Taipei 101 remains one of the tallest skyscrapers in the world and holds LEED's certification as the world's largest "green" building.
 Its shopping mall and its indoor and outdoor observatories draws visitors from all over the world.
 Taipei 101's New Year's Eve fireworks display is a regular feature of international broadcasts.